dgkanatsios/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### Create a busybox pod (using YAML) that runs the command "env".
+### Create a BusyBox pod (using YAML) that runs the command "env".
 Run it and see the output

 <details><summary>show</summary>
 <p>